w3rkspacelabs/DAppNodePackage-Swarm/GETTING_STARTED.md

 * Set the Bee Dashboard [Blockchain RPC URL](http://dashboard.swarm-testnet.public.dappnode/#/settings) to your desired Goerli RPC endpoint.

 **NOTE: For the benefit of decentralization and blockchain health, it is recommended to run your own node.**

+#### Network Ports (**testnet only**)

+This package (`swarm-testnet.public.dappnode.eth`) utilizes different ports than those referenced in the [bee documentation](https://docs.ethswarm.org/docs/).
+The ports for use are mapped such that:

+* Bee API port: 1733
+* Bee P2P port: 1734
+* Bee Debug API port: 1735

+If you are running your DAppNode within a network that has a UPnP compatible router, the P2P port (1734) will automatically be forwarded by the router to the appropriate port on the DAppNode.
+Otherwise, to ensure optimal performance of your node, you should configure port forwarding of TCP port 1734 to the DAppNode's internal IP address.

 ### Funding your node